Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 - Kinugawa Onsen: River-hugging hot-spring town with day-use baths and ryokans.

-Accessibility & Family Notes
+Accessibility and Family Notes

-Respectful Travel in Nikko (Little Things That Matter)
+Respectful Travel in Nikko

-- Nature: Boardwalks exist for a reason—stay on them to protect the moorland.
+- Nature: Boardwalks exist for a reason — stay on them to protect the moorland.

-Nikko Trip FAQ (12 Questions Answered)
+Nikko FAQ

 How many days do I really need in Nikko?

-Two days gives you shrines and a taste of nature without rushing; three to four lets you walk Senjogahara, ride the lake, and linger over long lunches.
-Day-tripping is possible but you’ll be choosing between “culture” or “nature,” not both.
+Two days gives you shrines and a taste of nature without rushing; three to four lets you walk Senjogahara, ride the lake and linger over long lunches.
+Day-tripping is possible but you’ll be choosing between culture or nature, not both.

 Is the Nikko Pass worth it if I only want shrines and Kegon Falls?